flobee/gajim-emoji-cellphone/README.md

 =======
 Taken from [1] and reduced to very limited set of icon's to have my most used emojis on my cell phone in sync.
 This doesn't fit at all but ok for me :) Enjoy!

+Testing your own on the fly (test on linux):
+    1. move selected file from image_src/ to images/
+    2. Gajim -> settings:  toggle ones the emoji settings
+    3. Test sending to your cell phone

 1: [jplitza/gajim-emojione](https://github.com/jplitza/gajim-emojione)

 Unicode Emojis for Gajim